 -

-Source badge — color-coded badge indicating where the data comes from (Static, Module, Process, Phase, User, Condition, Aggregation, Expression, or Custom)
+Source badge — color-coded badge indicating where the data comes from (Static, Module, Process, Step, User, Condition, Aggregation, Expression, EMs, or Custom).

 -

-"Per Phase" badge — shown on custom per-phase fields
+"Per Step" badge — shown on custom per-step fields.

 -